travon-epps/ADSA/Travon-Epps_Assignment2.md

 ### Observations of the Data Set
-Describe the dataset.
 There are 311745 rows and 34 columns.
 The data types are `int64`, `object`, and `float64`.
-Based on the number of expected data points, and those listed by the `.info()` method, there are 10 missing (null) values are there.
+Based on the number of expected data points, and those listed by the `.info()` method, there are 10 missing (null) values.

 The number of non-null values does not match the total number expected based on the number of rows in the dataframe.
 This indicates the presence of missing values that will need further investigation.